PeakyHell/dotfiles/Docs/arch_install.md

 ## Create a new user

-Create a new user to avoid using the root user.
+Then create a new user to avoid using the root user.

 ```
-useradd -m -G wheel -s /bin/zsh peakyhell
+useradd -mG wheel -s /bin/zsh peakyhell
 ```

 And set a password for the user